 What is the difference between a digital signature and a digital certificate?

-The main difference is that a digital certificate binds an entity to its public key to authenticate them while a digital signature binds the signer to the provisions stated in the signed document.
+The main difference is that a digital certificate binds the identity of the owner to their public key and verifies the identity of its owner while a digital signature binds the certificate to the document to prevent changes to the document after signing and verify the identity of the signer.

 |Digital signature||Digital certificate|